Do-It-Yourself: Upgrading Your Anchor Rode

 Has the line been piled in a saltwater-saturated heap in the chain locker for a long time, with chain that is so rusted that it leaves stains on the foredeck of your boat?
 Perhaps you're beginning to distrust the integrity of the shackle, thimble and the whole works.
-If this sounds like a familiar tale, then it's time for a replacement and/or upgrade.
+If this sounds a little too familiar, then it's time for a replacement and/or upgrade.

-We're discussing this topic because secure anchoring is very important for safe boating, and a reliable anchoring system can save you, your boat and your family in an emergency.
-If you're like most boaters, you may have experienced an engine malfunction at some time (usually the worst possible time, at the most inconvenient possible location) and been thankful that your anchor was ready for rapid deployment to keep your vessel out of danger.
+We're discussing this topic because secure anchoring is very important for safe boating; a reliable anchoring system can save you, your boat and your family in an emergency.
+If you are like many boaters, you may have experienced an engine malfunction—probably at the worst possible time in the most inconvenient location—and been thankful that your anchor was ready for rapid deployment to keep you, your crew and your boat out of danger.

-We've been there, and could share some embarrassing tales.
-Last year, for example, we got our 30' boat stuck mid-channel in our local harbor entrance during what was supposed to be a fifteen-minute test run, after changing the engine oil and adjusting the reverse band on our Atomic Four's transmission.
+We've been there and could share some embarrassing tales.
+Once—after changing the engine oil and making an adjustment to the transmission—our 30-foot boat died mid-channel in our local harbor entrance.
+So much for the planned fifteen-minute test run.
 Our Claw anchor became our best friend as we drifted closer to the rock breakwater, a mere 100 yards from the security of our slip.
-We then hailed our harbormaster, and sat in the cockpit waiting meekly for a tow.
+We hailed our harbormaster and meekly sat in the cockpit waiting for a tow.

-The general term RODE describes the line and/or chain that connects the anchor to the boat, since it may not be a line at all (many cruising boats use all-chain rodes).
+The general term "rode" describes the line and/or chain that connects the anchor to the boat, since it may not be a line at all (many cruising boats use all-chain rodes).
 The rode should meet the following four criteria.
 First, it must be chafe-resistant to stand up to abrasion from the seabed and the boat's anchor roller, deck pipe and chocks.
 Second, an anchor rode should keep the pull on the anchor shank horizontal to maximize the anchor's holding power.
-Third, the rode should be lightweight, so you don't need to carry a lot of extra pounds in the bow of your boat.
-Finally, it must be strong to resist the pull of wind, waves and current.
+Third, the rode should be lightweight so you are not carrying a lot of extra pounds in the bow of your boat.
+Finally, it must be strong enough to resist the pull of wind, waves and current.

-Since boats come in so many configurations, floating in a wide variety of waters, no single rode type meets these requirements for every boating style.
-We'll describe four basic rode combinations, and help you find an anchor rode that works great for your boat and how you use it.
-All of the rodes we'll be discussing rely on one or two main components: quality three-strand line from a company like New England Ropes, and quality hot-dip galvanized chain from ACCO.
+Since boats come in so many configurations, floating in a wide variety of waters, no single type of rode meets these requirements for every boating style.
+We will describe four basic rode combinations, and help you find an anchor rode that works great for your boat and how you use it.
+All of the rodes discussed here rely on one or two main components: quality three-strand line from a company like New England Ropes; and quality hot-dip galvanized chain from ACCO.
 Three-strand nylon line has excellent abrasion resistance, shock-absorbing elasticity and strength.
 And galvanized chain is flexible, heavy, abrasion resistant, and extremely strong.

 In general the load on an anchor line varies with the square of the Length Overall (LOA) of the boat.
 To size three-strand line correctly to balance shock-absorbing stretch with ample strength, we use the general rule of 1/8" of line diameter for every 9' of overall boat length.
 This yields the proper line diameter for the "average" boat.
 If you own a heavy sportfishing boat with a lot of windage from a high bow, flybridge and tuna tower, for example, you would want 1/8" of diameter for every 8' of boat length.
 Lightweight or low windage boats, like an ultra-light racing sailboat, can use 1/8" of diameter for every 10' of length.

 The second type of chain is called BBB or Triple B chain.
 Identified by the 3B stamp on the chain link.
-Its links are uniform in pitch and shorter by 10-15% compared to proof coil.
+Its links are uniform in pitch and shorter by 10 to 15 percent compared to proof coil.
 While it is the same in strength, the short link makes it good for windlasses.

 High Test chain-Grade 40-called HT or G4, is the preferred chain for most modern windlass applications, according to Lewmar's windlass expert, Kevin Donohue.
 With G4 stamped on the links, High Test has twice the working load of BBB chain.

-The strongest chain that West Marine carries is called Transport Chain, since it's used by trucks and the transportation industry.
-It's another 20% stronger than high test, resists wear because of its exceptional hardness properties, and can be identified by the G7 stamp on the links.
+The strongest chain that West Marine carries is called Transport Chain, since it is used by trucks and the transportation industry.
+It is another 20 percent stronger than high test, resists wear because of its exceptional hardness properties and can be identified by the G7 stamp on the links.
 Mainly used for all-chain rodes on large boats, G7 is almost too light for its strength rating to provide the required horizontal pull on the anchor and absorb wind, current and wave loads for small/medium sized boats.